Appearance

 Input

-PLANQK ensures that the input provided via the Service API in the form of { "data": <data>, "params": <params> }
+The platform ensures that the input provided via the Service API in the form of { "data": <data>, "params": <params> } is mounted into the /var/runtime/input directory of the running container.

 The runtime creates a file for each top-level property of the input JSON object.
 For example, given the following input: